Susan Dentzer: Early life

+Susan Dentzer attended public schools in Arlington County, Virginia, with an interruption of several years when her family lived in South America.
 In 1973, she became one of the first women to attend Dartmouth.
 In 1993 she was the first alumna to be nominated to the board of trustees in an alumni election, and in 2001 she became the first alumna to chair the board of trustees.
 She is now a trustee emerita at Dartmouth.

 Career

 In May 2008 Dentzer joined Health Affairs, a journal on health policy in the US and internationally, until 2013.
 In 1998 Dentzer joined "The NewsHour" serving as its on-air health correspondent for ten years and leading the show's award-winning unit covering health care and health policy.
 Before joining "The NewsHour", Dentzer served from 1987 to 1997 as chief economics correspondent and economics columnist for U.S. News & World Report.
 Prior to her role at U.S. News, Dentzer was at Newsweek reporting on business news as a senior writer.

 Dentzer's 2015 PBS documentary Reinventing American Healthcare covered the Geisinger Health System.